 To the south is the downtown area of East Liberty, a business and residential district undergoing substantial renewal.
-In the last 15 years, East Liberty has become home to a new Target, Whole Foods, Walgreens, PetSmart, and Home Depot; a hotel and community theater; and numerous restaurants and bakeries among other retail shops.
-A converted Nabisco bakery has landed Google as an anchor tenant with announced plans for expansion.
+In the last 15 years, East Liberty has become home to new shops, numerous hotels and a community theater, and a number of restaurants and bakeries.
+Within walking distance are American, Tex-Mex, French-Canadian, barbeque, Japanese, and Thai cuisine.
+A converted Nabisco bakery has landed Google as an anchor tenant.
 The surrounding population represents a healthy racial and ethnic cross-section of urban America.

 In the past few years, The Economist Intelligence Unit, Forbes.com, and Places Rated Almanac have all ranked Pittsburgh at the top of their most livable cities lists.
 National Geographic Traveler named the ‘Burgh among the best places in the world to experience in 2012.
 Called one of the world's "prettiest" cities by The Huffington Post, Pittsburgh is arguably the only city with an entrance—the Fort Pitt Tunnel, coming north out of which the city fairly explodes into a dramatic visual presentation.

 Pittsburgh offers much to enrich one’s theological education.
 Through volunteer opportunities and field education, there are many opportunities for students to experience the richness of the region.
 Within a short drive of the campus, students can serve as pastors in inner-city, suburban, small-town, rural, traditional, and emergent churches; as chaplains in hospitals, hospices, and penal institutions; as campus ministers at some of the 10 area colleges, universities, and graduate schools; and in many forms of social outreach.